Aunt Elfred’s New Year’s Eve Corn Bread

 Closeup of Aunt Elfred's Corn Bread Muffins

 You can throw it together quickly and be eating it 30 minutes later.
-The directions also tell you how to make it partially ahead, which is a good idea if you are serving it to a large gathering of friends.
+The recipe also tells you how to make it partially ahead, which is a good idea if you are serving it to a large gathering of friends.

 Preparation for Aunt Elfred's New Year's Eve Corn Bread